What is a Card-Not-Present Chargeback? Here’s How to Make Sense of Them

 Top 10 Tips to Prevent Card-Not-Present Chargebacks

-So, that raises the question: is it even possible to prevent CNP chargebacks?
+That raises the question: Is it even possible to prevent card-not-present chargebacks?

 Yes.
 There are steps you can take to lower your risk of accepting an invalid payment or committing some error that will lead to a CNP chargeback.
 You’ll need to start taking steps long before the transaction happens, though.
 We recommend implementing these ten steps that may help prevent your next chargeback: